 Challenge classes and collections are creatures of the show schedule.
 The requirements for the individual classes are limited only by the imagination of the schedule writers.
 Apart from the requirements for the award of ARS certificates discussed below, there are no general class descriptions for challenge classes.
 The class requirements set forth in this section are "guidelines," and should be applied unless contradicted by the show schedule.
+It has been common practice to allow for one entry per exhibitor, however the show schedule takes precedence and multiple entries per exhibitor may be permitted.

 Therefore, it is extremely important that the judge read the requirements for each class before judging it.